TheE7Player/GitHubUpdater/README.md

 (Java and C# only at the moment, will expand in a bit)

+More in-depth document is in the wiki, [here](https://github.com/TheE7Player/GitHubUpdater/wiki/GitHubUpdater-Wiki).

 Here are the simplest ways of achieving them (v0.1):

 # Information (Important!)